radius-project/lab/instructions/04-application.md

 This output contains all of the resources in the `lab` app, along with the underlying Kubernetes resources that were deployed to support it.

-You can validate these resources were deployed by running the following command:
+You can go "under the hood" and validate these resources were deployed to Kubernetes by running the following command:

 ```bash
 kubectl get all -n default-lab